Maui's Banyan Tree in Lahaina

-Maui’s famous banyan tree in Lahaina inspired our dive shop to become Banyan Tree Divers Maui.
-In 1873, this beautiful tree only stood eight feet tall when it got imported from India and planted in the Courthouse Square.
-The banyan tree now shades 2/3 of an acre, supported by sixteen trunks, and stands over sixty feet high!
+Maui’s famous banyan tree in Lahaina inspired our dive service that we aptly named Banyan Tree Divers Maui.
+In 1873, this beautiful tree arrived in Lahaina standing just eight feet tall.
+The tree got imported from India and planted between the harbor and Courthouse Square.
+Today the banyan tree stands over sixty feet high with sixteen trunks and can now shade 2/3 of an acre.

-Travelers rank Banyan Tree Divers Maui as the best dive shop in Lahaina because of our commitment to three goals:
+Travelers rank Banyan Tree Divers Maui as the best dive service in Lahaina because we commit to three goals:

-- Protect the coral reefs in Lahaina and the fish that live here.
+#2 Protect Lahaina’s coral reefs and the fish that live there.

 What Scuba Divers Might See

-The best Maui scuba diving provides you a wide variety of corals and creatures.
-For example, different species of moray eels are a common sight.
-The Yellow Margin Moray Eel is an abundant resident that grows as long as four feet.
-If you have the best of luck, it’s always incredible to find the magnificently colorful Dragon Moray.
-Or you might see the slightly smaller White Spotted Moray hiding in crevices between the corals.
-This potential danger is one reason why all scuba divers never place a hand or finger near the reef!
+The best scuba diving in Lahaina, Maui provides a wide variety of corals and creatures.
+For example, different species of moray eels make for a common sight as you dive along the reef.
+The impressive Yellow Margin Moray Eel species lives at Airport Beach and can grow up to four feet long!
+If you have the best of luck you could find the magnificently colorful Dragon Moray, or you might see the more plentiful White Spotted Moray hiding in crevices between the corals.
+Moray eels move fast and bite even faster, one reason why all scuba divers never place a hand or finger near the coral reef!

 Of course, most scuba divers visit Maui to see the giant Green Hawaiian Turtles that live near the shore.
-In Kaanapali, Airport Beach provides you with a massive dive site, so finding any turtles here can be hit or miss.
-But, at any given time, there is most likely at least one turtle hanging out.
+In Kaanapali, Airport Beach provides you with a massive dive site, so if you go the wrong way finding turtles here can be hit or miss.
+But on any given day, you should encounter at least one turtle!

-Airport Beach does have a few resident Hawksbill Turtles that most often appear during the summer and fall.
-The Hawksbill is a rare turtle species to see anywhere in Maui!
+Airport Beach does have resident Hawksbill Turtles who most often appear during the months spanning the seasons of summer and fall.
+The Hawksbill represents a rare turtle species that most people don’t get to see anywhere in Maui!

-Twenty-five percent of Maui sea life is found nowhere else in the world.
-One of these endemic creatures at Airport Beach is the small Hawaiian Damselfish.
-Scuba divers recognize them by their black and white colors and the barking noises they make.
+You cannot find Twenty-five percent of Maui’s sea life anywhere else in the world.
+One of these endemic creatures is the small Hawaiian Damselfish.
+Scuba divers recognize them by their black-and-white colors and barking noises.
+Yes, these fish bark at you if you dive too close to their eggs!
 Another local animal is the massive Hawaiian Monk Seal.
-Adult seals weigh around 500 pounds, but they are very shy of scuba divers.
-If you are lucky to see a Monk Seal, it’s best to keep a reasonable distance away while you observe your new friend.
+Adult seals weigh around 500 pounds and they are not shy around scuba divers.
+If you are lucky to see a Monk Seal, for your own safety please keep a reasonable distance while you observe your new friend.

-Banyan Tree Divers Maui visits dive sites near the Maui Banyan Tree, like the excellent Mala Wharf.
+Banyan Tree Divers Maui even offers lessons and tours at dive sites near the famous banyan tree in Lahaina, like the excellent Mala Wharf.
 Also known as Mala Pier and Mala Boat Harbor.
-Here you are almost guaranteed to see multiple Green Turtles and White Tip Reef Sharks.
-As if they are not enough, you can also see well-camouflaged frogfish, colorful crabs, and scorpionfish.
-When visiting this spot, scuba divers need to be mindful that there are consequences for our actions in the underwater world.
-The best way to do this is by maintaining perfect buoyancy control.
-Take your best underwater photos and videos, but please never touch the corals and marine life.
-The number one way we can all do this is by watching our fins because kicking coral kills coral.
+Here you are almost guaranteed to see multiple Green Turtles together with White Tip Reef Sharks!
+As if that’s not enough, you can also see well-camouflaged frogfish, colorful crabs, and scorpionfish.
+When visiting Mala Wharf scuba divers need to always remain mindful of the consequences of negative interactions underwater.
+You can do your best to limit any negative moves by maintaining perfect buoyancy control at all times.
+Of course, take your best underwater photos and videos but please never kick or touch the corals and marine life.
+If you do not have excellent buoyancy control then don’t scuba dive with a camera or GoPro.

 Maui Scuba Diving Safety Tips

 Make sure you enter and exit every dive site legally and safely.
-You will find that every area has different rules and regulations, so communicate with your PADI professional instructor before assembling your scuba equipment.
+Every location has different rules and regulations, so communicate with your PADI professional instructor before assembling your scuba equipment.

-Some of the other Lahaina dive sites we visit include North Airport Beach, Black Rock, Kapalua Bay, Kaanapali Reef, West Maui Turtle Town, and Olowalu Reef (Mile-Marker 14).
+Some Lahaina dive sites only be visited when you have a professional guide.
+These spots include Mala Wharf, North Airport Beach, Black Rock, Kapalua Bay, Kaanapali Reef, West Maui Turtle Town, and Olowalu Reef (Mile-Marker 14).
 Each location has its own safety rules to follow, so we provide guided shore diving tours.

-Banyan Tree Divers Maui wants to make your trip to Maui is as unforgettable as the marine life.
-Please make your reservation online by choosing your favorite Maui scuba diving lesson, tour, or PADI course, and let us do the rest.
-Come scuba diving with us and see the beauty of the island.
+Banyan Tree Divers Maui wants to make your trip to Lahaina as unforgettable as the marine life.
+Please make your reservation online by choosing your favorite scuba tour or PADI course, and let us do the rest.